-A. Environmental Health and Safety Officer: Copies of all Employer's First Report of Accident Forms and Supervisor's Accident Investigation Report Forms are sent to the environmental health and safety officer by the human resource services office.
+- A. Environmental Health and Safety Officer: Copies of all Employer's First Report of Accident Forms and Supervisor's Accident Investigation Report Forms are sent to the environmental health and safety officer by the human resource services office.
 The environmental health and safety officer monitors all accidents and may conduct an investigation.
-Regulatory and occupational

-Security Cameras on University Premises (See Also Policy 2.53 Police) [Policy Recommended by the Administrative Council on 04.09.13; policy adopted by the Board of Regents 05.10.13]
+Regulatory and occupational safety classes are provided on a regular basis by the Office of Environmental Health and Safety (For information and schedule visit NMSU: Environmental Health & Safety). - RULE 2.64: Security Cameras on University Premises (See Also Policy 2.53 Police) [Policy Recommended by the Administrative Council on 04.09.13; policy adopted by the Board of Regents 05.10.13]